 BUCKS SUMMIT TO THREE LAKES = 11-12 miles (1-way) depending of which signs or GPS used.

 I have to say – backpacking is exhausting.
 I liked the adventure but wow, exhausting!
-I weigh 122lbs so 25lbs is 20% of my body weight so I thought I was right on target for my first trip but I was WAY UNDER PREPARED for training for this.
-My back and hips and even shoulders hurt at the end of the day and around mile 6, old soccer injuries started to bug me.
+I weigh 122lbs so 25lbs is 20% of my body weight so I thought I was right on target for my first trip, but I was WAY UNDER PREPARED as again, this was couch to 12 miles.
+My back, hips and even shoulders hurt at the end of the day and around mile 6, old soccer injuries started to bug me.
 The weight made it worse.
-I know understand why lighter gear is so expensive and worth it!
+I now understand why lighter gear is so expensive and worth it!
 My brother told me that in the military they say, “ounces equals pounds, pounds equal pain.”
 And it’s so true.
 Everything adds up quickly.
 Here’s what I learned:

 - LESS is best!!
-We didn’t over pack…..well expect water as the drought in California was a concern and my goodness that was heavy but I would consider lighter gear: sleeping bag, pad, tent.
-The hubby carried most of this while I carried water, the kitchen, my sleeping bag, first aid kit and some lightweight shirts, flips flops, and our jackets.
+We didn’t over pack…..well, expect water as the drought in California was a concern and my goodness that was heavy but I would consider lighter gear: sleeping bag, pad, tent.

 Things I’m SO GLAD I brought: